freesouls/face-alignment-at-3000fps/README.md

 In pervious versions, when setting the parameters, we have to write hard code in main.cpp, now I changed it to read from a configure file without having to recompile the codes

-## 3. Add Helen Example for Better Understanding
+## 3. Add Helen Dataset Example for Better Understanding
 in the `example` folder, there are some configure files.
 See next section for details.

 # Interpret the Paper's details